Probing Stellar Kinematics with the Time-Asymmetric Hanbury Brown and Twiss Effect: Introduction

 With recently-developed photon detectors reaching $\Delta t \sim \SI{10}{\pico\second}$ at optical wavelengths, the outer inequality is satisfied for astrophysical sources at $v\sim\SI{10}{\kilo\metre\,\second^{-1}}$.
-Satisfying the middle inequalities then requires sub-nm bandwidths at optical wavelengths, which is feasible.
-Exploration of this regime is therefore timely. \endgraf A key implication of the condition (\ref{eq:inequalities}) ---even when only approximately satisfied--- is that for source with rotation, the HBT correlation can become asymmetric in time, with an inverse relationship between the rotation velocity and the time asymmetry.
+Satisfying the condition on $\Delta\lambda$ then requires sub-nm bandwidths at optical wavelengths, which is feasible.
+Exploration of this regime is therefore timely.

+A key implication of the condition (\ref{eq:inequalities}) ---even when only approximately satisfied--- is that for source with rotation, the HBT correlation can become asymmetric in time, with an inverse relationship between the rotation velocity and the time asymmetry.
 Observing smaller LoS velocities at the same wavelength leads to a larger effect in the time domain, a counter-intuitive but powerful advantage for probing subtle kinematic regimes, in contrast to spectroscopy, where smaller velocities produce line shifts that are harder to resolve.

 At this point it might be helpful to establish a more intuitive, physical picture of the phenomenon: An extended, chaotic light source like a star does not project a smooth disk of light, but rather a complex and rapidly changing interference pattern into the far field of an observer.
 The technique to study this so-called speckle pattern is referred to as speckle imaging and has been considered as an extension of interferometric methods \citep{Labeyrie1970}.
 Intensity interferometry can be understood as correlating the intensity of this pattern at the two locations with two or more telescopes.
 For a static source, this speckle pattern scintillates in place, leading to a symmetric temporal correlation.
 When a source has an ordered velocity gradient, such as rotation, the Doppler shifts from the approaching and receding sides cause the entire speckle pattern to translate or drift across the observer's plan.
 The kinematics of the source plane therefore manifest as a motion in the observer's speckle plane.
 This drift explains the time-asymmetric HBT effect.
 To find the maximum correlation between two detectors, one must introduce a processing time lag $\Delta t$, equal to the speckle's travel time between them.
 Reversing the source's rotation reverses the drift direction thus requiring the opposite time lag, $\Delta t$, for the same baseline.